 The original house was destroyed by a fire in July 1878 after a particularly raucous staff party when the family was away.
 After 5 different designs of what could be built from the remains, architects Wardrop & Reid recommended the remains be knocked down and an entirely new design was suggested.
 The only instruction from their employer was to ensure that the house was bigger than Balbirnie, the family house of the Erskine's friends, the Balfours.

-From around 1918 to 1945 the estate was run by the remarkable Sir Thomas.
+From around 1918 to 1945 the estate was run by the formidable Sir Thomas.
 So brave he’d “fight his own shadow” and so fearsome employees and children would stay well away.
-He would patrol the estate on horseback and break poachers guns before them.
-A prolific woodworker, Sir Thomas would single-handedly fell and process mature trees from around the estate for his prolific production of carts, furniture and boats.
+He would patrol the estate on horseback and break poachers’ guns before them.
+A prolific woodworker, Sir Thomas would single-handedly fell and process mature trees from around the estate for his production of carts, furniture and boats.

-Sir David and Lady Erskine had started letting parts of the house in the late 1940s and during the 50s and 60s had many tenants often associated with the university.
+Sir David succeeded after WW2 and came back from the Far East to run the estate.
+Sir David and Ann Lady Erskine started letting parts of the house in the late 1940s and during the 50s and 60s had many tenants often associated with the university.
 Increasingly apartments were let to students from September to June with holidaymakers in July and August.

-This is how it was when Sir Peter and Lady Catherine Erskine inherited the estate in 1976.
+In 1976, Sir David handed the estate on to his eldest son, Peter, and his wife Catherine.
 By the mid 1990s letting to students had ceased and serious investment in upgrading the apartments took place before the Cambo of today was born.

-Peter and Catherine have worked tirelessly to make Cambo house not just a successful accommodation business but to turn the estate into a community hub with the foundation of the Cambo Heritage Trust charity and subsequent stables renovation into a first class visitor attraction with inclusivity and education as it's guiding principles.
+Peter and Catherine have worked tirelessly to make Cambo house not just a successful accommodation business but to turn the estate and gardens into a community hub with the foundation of the Cambo Heritage Trust (LINK) charity and subsequent stables renovation into a first class visitor attraction with inclusivity and education as its guiding principles.